microsoft/TypeScript-Handbook/pages/Modules.md

 var y = someFunc();
 ```

-### If you're importing a large number of things, use the namespace import pattern
+### Use the namespace import pattern if you're importing a large number of things

 #### MyLargeModule.ts